ipponshimeji/Panasu/Docs/Reference/Format-Documents.md

 ### -RebaseOtherRelativeLinks

-If this parameter is True, relative links to files which are not target of extension mapping should be rebased so that the links keep to reference the files in the original location.
+If this parameter is True, relative links to files which are not target of extension mapping should be changed so that the links keep to reference the files in the original location.

-If this parameter is false, this script copys such files into the output directory along with the formatted files, and do not rebase links to the files.
+If this parameter is False, this script copies such files into the output directory along with the formatted files, and do not change links to the files.

 |||
 |:--|:--|